5 ways to break the boredom on a treadmill

 These are just 5 simple ways to funk up your treadmill workouts to keep you interested and motivated on your fitness journey.
 If you’re currently looking to set up your own home gym you can see our short guide to that here.
 Happy running.

 Simon has a Bachelor of Human Movement, is a certified FMS trainer and has worked in the fitness industry since 2003.
 Simon started his fitness journey as a trainer with iNform Health and Fitness before moving into commercial radio and then back into fitness with Bodyism in the United Kingdom and Australia.
-A career highlight was being one of the cast trainers on Star Wars IX - The Rise Of Skywalker.
+A career highlight was being one of Daisy Ridley's personal trainers on Star Wars IX - The Rise Of Skywalker.